-Utica (pop. approx. 62,000) is the county seat of Oneida County.
+Utica (population 59,170 per 2020 Census) is the county seat of Oneida County.
 Utica began as a river settlement, then a canal, and later a rail boom town.

 Mid-nineteenth–century Utica was a town divided between abolitionists—Utica was a principal waypoint on escaped slaves’ route to Canada—and pro-slavery agitators determined to preserve the flow of cotton to the city’s prosperous textile mills.
 An 1835 antislavery meeting in a Utica church was disrupted by a pro-slavery mob.
 Attendee Gerrit Smith invited delegates to complete the meeting in Peterboro, his hometown.
 Smith thereafter became a major leader (and funder) of the abolition movement.